sugarlabs/www-v2/src/constants/MarkdownFiles/posts/2025-06-14-gsoc-25-Elwin-Li-week02.md

   **Solution:** Merging configs, and using minified JSON for loading.

-- **Challenge:** Never seen before git errors when trying to push commit
+- **Challenge:** Never-seen-before git errors when trying to push commit

   **Solution:** Image size as part of the documentation was too large, had to compress it.